arq5x/knotty/README.rst

 *adj*. **knot·ti·er**, **knot·ti·est**
   #.
 Tied or snarled in knots.
   #.
 Covered with knots or knobs; gnarled.
   #.
 Difficult to understand or solve.
-See Synonyms at complex.
   #. **A comprehensive SV discovery suite**

 *knotty* is very much a work in progress.
 Not for